 For streaming patterns and the dual-stream approach, see Durable Streams.

 The Stream Storage API provides first-class support for creating and managing server-side streams.
-Streams are accessible via the ctx.stream object.
+Use ctx.stream in agents and c.var.stream in routes.

 create